Liam-Robertson/sound-alarm/app/src/main/java/com/extremewakeup/soundalarm/bleVsWifi.md

 - What if I just kept the wifi capabilities on all the time but didn't keep it constantly connected?
 Would that still drain battery?
 - I feel like that's what I did before though right and it still drained a ton of battery
 - I don't think that's what you did, I think
+- How would this work?
+How would the esp32 know when to connect to the wifi network?
+- You would want it to only connect to the wifi when the wifi is ready but the esp32 has no idea when that is

 Approach 3 - Mix of bluetooth and wifi:
 - There would always be a bluetooth signal to allow the user to create alarms and have them stored in the esp32